 Traditional College Students

 Students are expected to have their student accounts in a paid status prior to moving into a residence hall or attending the first class meeting for a semester.
 In order to have a student account in a "paid status", students must be either paid in full for the semester, or officially signed up for an approved payment plan with the Office of Student Accounts.
-Spring bills are due December 14, 2012.
+Fall bills are due July 20, 2016 and Spring bills are due December 2, 2016.
 Students and families are expected to familiarize themselves with the payment due dates.

 Hiram College Payment Plan